 Babies can get fussy for a variety reasons:

-So when you’ve gone through your checklist to figure out why your baby is still crying or upset, it can be really stressful if you’ve checked everything off and your baby is still inconsolable.
+So when you’ve gone through your checklist to figure out why your baby is still fighting sleep or how to get baby to sleep in their bassinet, it can be really stressful if you’ve checked everything off and your baby is still inconsolable.

 Enter the 5 S’s—a set of soothing techniques invented by Dr. Harvey Karp to mimic the sensations babies felt in the womb to help calm them.

 Want a realistic newborn sleep schedule?
 Download my free newborn sleep schedule to see what a day with your newborn might look like.
 Click here to grab it, it’ll be super helpful.

 The 5 S’s are five different soothing techniques that replicate the sensations babies felt in the womb.
 The 5 S’s were Invented by Dr. Harvey Karp (author of The Happiest Baby on the Block) and are things that parents can do to help calm fussy babies!